 - Private sector working with local landowners to encourage them to bring their sites forward or local developers who are keen to make their mark in an area which they are passionate about.
-Working with local businesses (including national businesses such as Rolls-Rovce and Silentnight, those located on West Craven Business Park as well as local independents situated in the Centre) to encourage them to deliver social value in their local areas and encouraging local specialist to add value for example around marketing and landscaping - Other public sector partners

-encourage them to

-release underutilised sites/

-building so that they can

-be repurposed into more

-productive uses.
-As well as

-encouraging public partners

-to invest their budgets

-into the area including

-Lancashire County Council,

-Environment Agency, Arts

-Council, Heritage Fund and
+Working with local businesses (including national businesses such as Rolls-Royce and Silentnight, those located on West Craven Business Park as well as local independents situated in the Centre) to encourage them to deliver social value in their local areas and encouraging local specialist to add value for example around marketing and landscaping - Other public sector partners - encourage them to release underutilised sites/ building so that they can be repurposed into more productive uses.
+As well as encouraging public partners to invest their budgets into the area including Lancashire County Council, Environment Agency, Arts Council, Heritage Fund and Groundwork - S106 monies from new developments - Community Funds there are a number of funding pots available that community groups can apply for such as United Utilities

-Groundwork

-- S106 monies from new developments - Community Funds there are a number of funding pots available that community groups can apply for such as United Utilities - Homes England to access existing sources of funding such as Brownfield Infrastructure and Land Fund but also to be ready to respond to new opportunities which might emerge specially to support investment in existing homes and to improve energy efficiency to meet climate commitments - New funding streams the Masterplan has been prepared to be flexible so that projects can be adapted to respond to new funding sources which the current or a new Government may look to deliver
+- Homes England to access existing sources of funding such as Brownfield Infrastructure and Land to support investment in existing homes and to meet climate commitments - New funding streams the Masterplan has been prepared to be flexible so to respond to new funding to bring forward.